-This is because exactly the correct amount of tax relief will have been given on the donation and there is nothing else to do.
+This is because you will already have received the correct amount of tax relief on your donation and there is nothing else to do.

-You should, however, keep records for your own reference.
+You might, however, want to keep records for yourself.

-Gift Aid is another tax efficient way of making gifts or donations to a charity.
-For a brief overview of the Gift Aid system check out our factsheet.
+Gift Aid is another tax efficient way of making gifts or donations to a certain charities or sports clubs.